 My research primarily focuses on investigating the neural bases of decision-making in humans.
 My work strongly focuses on the anatomical and functional connectivity of the prefrontal cortex.
 I incorporate techniques such as reinforcement learning tasks, fMRI, EEG, and computational modeling.

 I'm also strongly interested in efforts improving patient outcomes and precision medicine initiatives.
 As a part of my NSF NRT Fellowship, I'm currently collaborating with members of the S.T.A.R.
-Lab, the Biomedical Imaging Lab, the Michael J. Fox Foundation, and the INOVA Parkinson's and Movement Disorders Clinic to develop a novel application that can remotely measure symptoms in Parkinson's disease and share collected information with the patient's clinical care team.
+Lab, the Biomedical Imaging Lab, the Michael J. Fox Foundation, and the INOVA Parkinson's and Movement Disorders Clinic to develop a novel application that can remotely measure symptoms in people with Parkinson's disease (PwPs) and easily disseminated to the PwP's care team.

 CASBBI National Science Foundation (NSF) NRT Fellowship (2020-2022; Sponsor: NSF)

 PSYC 372 - Biopsychology

 B.A., Psychology - University of Maryland Baltimore County (UMBC)